-The Dialogue Project provides opportunities to learn about Houston’s diverse faith communities, engage with people from diverse backgrounds, share your own faith experiences, and listen to the experiences of others.
-Through the Dialogue Project, IM aims to inspire participants to further interfaith dialogue, collaboration, and service in their own communities.
+The Dialogue Project provides opportunities to learn about Houston’s diverse faith communities, engage with people from diverse backgrounds, share your own experiences and listen to the experiences of others.
+Through the Dialogue Project, Interfaith Ministries aims to inspire participants to further interfaith dialogue, collaboration and service in their own communities.
 Interreligious understanding is a necessity, more so now than ever before.

 Within the Dialogue Project, we have two main programs: Dinner Dialogues and Faith in Our City (see below).
-Throughout the year, there will also be additional opportunities to engage in interfaith dialogue including panel discussions, service projects, and more.
+Throughout the year, there will also be additional opportunities to engage in dialogue including panel discussions, service projects and more.

-A Dinner Dialogue is an evening held in a private home, a house of worship, or at IM, where a diverse group of 8-12 people from the Greater Houston area, all from a variety of religious traditions and backgrounds, come together to learn about one another’s faith traditions and share a meal.
+A Dinner Dialogue is an evening held in a private home, a house of worship, or at Interfaith Ministries, where a diverse group of 8-12 people from the Greater Houston area, all from a variety of religious traditions and backgrounds, come together to learn about one another and share a meal.

-The purpose of Dinner Dialogues is to provide a meaningful experience for participants to learn about one another’s faith traditions in an environment full of respect and understanding.
+The purpose of Dinner Dialogues is to provide a meaningful experience for participants to learn about one another’s perspectives and beliefs in an environment full of respect and understanding.
 It is an opportunity to celebrate our similarities and our differences at a time and in a space that is one of life’s most important gatherings: dinner.

 Dinner Dialogues 2020: Discovering Community Through Dialogue

 Join us as we embark on a year of challenging each other to step outside of what we know and build community with those around us through three unique Dinner Dialogues in 2019.
 We still have two more opportunities available!